plettich/action-codespell/README.md

 ## Configuration

-The codespell action can be configured with two files in the main repository:
+The codespell action can be configured with these files in the main repository:
 - `.codespell_skip` contains one path or pattern per line (paths starting with `./`) which will be skipped during the check.
-- `-codespell_exclude` contains source lines which will not be checked.
+- `.codespell_exclude` contains source lines which will not be checked.
+- `.codespell_ignore` contains on word per line which should be ignored.

 ## Example usage